totaljs/jComponent/readme.md

 <element data-component-bind="" />
 <!--
     This attribute can be used only in `<input`, `<textarea` and `<select` tags.
-If the component contains some said tag then the attribute ensures two way binding between the input (in component) and the model.
+If the component contains a said tag then the attribute ensures two way binding between the input (in component) and the model.
 You don't need to declare `setter` and `getter` because the library to create it automatically.
 The value of this attribute is empty like this `data-component-bind=""`.